 This has helped people with longer-term chest or breathing conditions, such as Asthma.

 What does this mean for energy?
 Changes to the way energy is generated and delivered are set to happen to contribute to these numbers.

-With nobody travelling by train, car or bus, this has taken its toll on the demand for fuel.
+With nobody traveling by train, car, or bus, this has taken its toll on the demand for fuel.
 This has meant a price drop in both wholesale and retail prices of petrol and diesel for consumers and businesses.
-Likewise, there was a lower need for oil, which has impacted on gas contracts and the types of deals available.
+Likewise, there was a lower need for oil, which has impacted gas contracts and the types of deals available.

 Want a Better Energy Deal?